-The Center for Civic Engagement and Learning (CCEL) has four mini-vans.
+The Center for Civic Engagement and Learning (CCEL) has three minivans.
 The vans were purchased to be used for group community service/service learning projects, and priority for usage is given to CCEL programs, service learning courses, and student groups engaged in activities related to civic engagement.
-When the vans are not in use for civic engagement activities, they may be rented for other group activities by Case Western Reserve academic departments, University offices, and recognized student organizations.
+When the vans are not in use for civic engagement activities, they may be rented for other group activities by CWRU academic departments, offices, and recognized student organizations.

 If you have questions about van usage or regulations, please contact the Center for Civic Engagement & Learning at firstname.lastname@example.org.